Clarity leads to power. These are the top ten things I think are worthy of you becoming and remaining clear upon.

 When you know what you want, what you don’t want and are clear on all the other things in this list, you have to become clear on the path to getting where you want to go.
 What's your plan?
 What's the vehicle that will take you there?
 Is it a good plan and are you using a dependable vehicle?
 Is there a backup plan?

 Get clear on your plan and make sure you have the right vehicle.

 Do you know your top three goals?
 Are they clear?
 Can you articulate them in a succinct fashion and have anyone understand what they are?

 Are they SMART goals?
 In other words, are Specific, Measurable, Action-oriented, Relative (to your mission and values) and Timely?

 A great tool for getting clear, creating action plans and EXECUTING your plans is the SuccessNet Goal Planner.
-It's at the top of the catalog list.
+It's in our Store.
 Take a look at it here.